John Sackville, 3rd Duke of Dorset: Cricket

-Sackville was schooled at Westminster, where he first became a noted proponent of cricket.
-He went on to join Hambledon Cricket Club, based in Hambledon, Hampshire, which was the leading cricket club of the day.
-He was joined there by Sir Horatio Mann, 2nd Baronet, a Carthusian, and Charles Bennet, 4th Earl of Tankerville of Eton and Surrey, who was his keenest rival.

-Dorset gained a reputation as a keen competitor.
+Sackville was schooled at Westminster, where he first became a noted proponent of cricket, and gained a reputation as a keen competitor.
 The Morning Post in 1773 wrote: "The Duke...having run a considerable number of notches from off strokes, the opposing fielders very unpolitely swarmed round his bat so close as to impede his making a full stroke; his Grace gently expostulated with them on this unfair mode, and pointed out their danger, which having no effect, he, with proper spirit made full play at a ball and in so doing brought one of the gentlemen to the ground".

-In the same year, Dorset presented the Vine Cricket Ground, Sevenoaks, Kent, to the town, at a peppercorn rent, literally.
-It is one of the oldest cricket grounds in England.
-The first nationally reported cricket match had taken place here in the 1734 season when "The Gentlemen of Kent" beat "The Gentlemen of Sussex".
-Sevenoaks Town Council still has the Vine Cricket Club, though the rent doubled to two peppercorns after the pavilion was built in the 19th century.
+In the same year, Dorset presented the Vine Cricket Ground to the town of Sevenoaks, in return for a rent of 1 peppercorn per year—a literal peppercorn rent.
+The weatherboard pavilion, now a Grade II listed building, was built in 1850, and the rent was increased to two peppercorns—one for the ground, and one for the pavilion.
+Sevenoaks Town Council still runs the Vine Cricket Club, though the rent doubled to two peppercorns after the pavilion was built in the 19th century.
 They must also pay Lord Sackville (if asked) one cricket ball on 21 July each year.

-In 1775, a full-scale riot broke out at the Artillery Ground when Dorset's side was not performing too well.
 In 1782 the Morning Chronicle noted that "His Grace is one of the few noblemen who endeavour to combine the elegance of modern luxury with the more manly sports of the old English times".
 Dorset's patronage of cricket was expensive – the Whitehall Evening Post in 1783 noted that the cost to Dorset of maintaining his team, before bets, was £1,000 a year.
 This was a lot, but less than the amounts some of his contemporaries were spending on racing.
 The report went on to say that Dorset was unrivalled (among noblemen) "at cricket, tennis and billiards".

+The full span of Dorset's cricket career cannot be determined, but he is known to have taken part in at least 28 historically important matches between the 1768 and 1784 seasons.
+For over twenty years, he ran his own team, the Duke of Dorset's XI, which played in fifteen known matches, mostly against Sir Horatio Mann's XI.
+Dorset also played for Kent, Hampshire, and England.

-After Dorset became the British ambassador to France, he reportedly tried to promote cricket there amongst the locals and British expatriates with The Times noting that horse racing was losing popularity in France and cricket, on Dorset's recommendation, was taking its place.
-In 1786, The Times reported on a cricket match played by some English gentlemen in the Champs-Elysées: "His Grace of Dorset was, as usual, the most distinguished for skill and activity.
+In 1784, Dorset moved to Paris to serve as British ambassador to France.
+His official role was Ambassador Extraordinary and Plenipotentiary.
+While he was there, he reportedly tried to promote cricket amongst the locals and British expatriates, with The Times noting that horse racing was losing popularity in France, and cricket was, on Dorset's recommendation, taking its place.
+A cricket match was played by some English gentlemen in the Champs-Elysées: "His Grace of Dorset was, as usual, the most distinguished for skill and activity.
 The French, however, cannot imitate us in such vigorous exertions of the body, so that we seldom see them enter the lists".